Why can't F1 cars race in heavy rain? The reasons we rarely see full wet tyres

 However, for all their engineering brilliance and incredible speeds, the current F1 single-seaters remain hopeless in one common condition: heavy rain.

 F1 uses two types of wet-weather tyres: the green-walled intermediates, designed for damp or drying conditions.
 These have shallower tread patterns that flex to generate heat and maintain grip on cooler surfaces where slicks would struggle.
-Then there are the blue-walled full wets, which feature deeper grooves to channel away standing water and maximize contact with the track in heavy rain.
+Then there are the blue-walled full wets, which feature deeper grooves to channel away standing water and maximise contact with the track in heavy rain.

 Related article

-This problem remains in 2025 and is the main limiting factor for safe wet racing, often leading to long safety car periods or even red flags in order to reduce the amount of water standing on track.
+Ground-effect aerodynamics, mandated since 2022, worsen the situation by directing even more spray high into the air, forming a curtain that drivers struggle to see through.
+It’s the main limiting factor for safe wet racing, often leading to long safety car periods or even red flags in order to reduce the amount of water standing on track.

 Aquaplaning risk